blake-education/exbuf_plug/README.md

 }
 ```

-We can get a base64 encoded version of this protobuf with the following
+We can get the encoded version of this protobuf with the following

 ```elixir
 # encode protobuf and encode into base64